amansahu278/ImageSteganography/README.md

 While Cryptography deals with hiding the meaning of a message Steganography deals with hiding the existence of the message itself!

+The advantage of steganography over cryptography alone is that the intended secret message does not attract attention to itself as an object of scrutiny.
+Plainly visible encrypted messages, no matter how unbreakable they are, arouse interest and may in themselves be incriminating in countries in which encryption is illegal.

 This project implements Image Steganography wherein a cover Image is used where the message is embedded.
 The project takes it a step further by encrypting the plain message first and then uses Steganography on the cipher text.